 We can assume that Motorola spent a lot of resources to promote the 6809.
 This has had a lasting effect at mention of this processor.
 About the 6809 there are many favorable reviews, notable in some fuzziness, generalizations, and inconsistency.
 The 6809 was positioned as an 8-bit super-processor for micromainframes.
 Several similar to Unix operating systems were made for it: OS-9 and UniFlex.
 It was chosen as the main processor for Apple Macintosh and, as follows from the films about Steve Jobs, only his emotional intervention determined the transition to the more promising 68000.
 Indeed, the 6809 is a good processor, but in general, only slightly better than its competitors that appeared much earlier: the 6502 (three years earlier) and the z80 (two).
-One can only guess what would have happened if Motorola had spent at least half of its efforts on the development and promotion of the 6809 on the development of the 6502 instead.
+One can only guess what would have happened if Motorola had spent at least half of their efforts on the development and promotion of the 6809 on the development of the 6502 instead.

 The 6809 has been used in several fairly well-known computer systems.
 The most famous among them is the American computer Tandy Color or Tandy Coco, as well as their British, or more precisely, Welsh clone Dragon-32/64.
 It is interesting that on these computers the frequency of the 6809 was clearly artificially lowered and was only 0.89 MHz.
 The computer markets of the 1980's were notable for a significant non-transparency and Tandy Coco was distributed mainly only in the US.
 Dragons, once only popular in Britain, gained also some popularity in Spain.
 In France, the 6809 for some reason became the basis for mass computers of the 80s, the Thomson series, which remained virtually unknown anywhere else.
 The 6809 was also used as a second processor in at least two systems: in the series Commodore SuperPET 9000 and in an extremely rare TUBE-interface device for BBC Micro computers.
 This processor was used in other systems less well known to me, in particular, Japanese ones.
 It has also gained some popularity in the world of gaming consoles.
 It is worth mentioning one of these consoles, Vectrex, which uses a unique technology – a vector display.